trustedsec/tap/README.md

 TAP will check that path every two minutes looking for new commands, note that this next part is IMPORTANT.
 The first line of the text file
 MUST contain "EXECUTE COMMAND" (without the double quotes).
 Once TAP identifies this, it will check to see if the command was executed before and if not it will execute the commands line by line.
-This is useful when you loose connection with TAP and need to call execute commands to fix it.
+This is useful when you lose connection with TAP and need to call execute commands to fix it.

 Once you run setup, it will install the files in /usr/share/tap.
 It will automatically start if you specify, and will automatically